tanush-em/FluxReader.ai/readMe.md

    # .env file
    GROQ_API_KEY=<your_groq_api_key>
    ```
+   You can get yours for free [here](https://console.groq.com/keys)

-4. Run the batch file to setup the project locally:
+4. Run the scripts to setup the project locally:

+   Windows:
    - Right click on the `run_app.bat` file and `Run as Administrator`.

+   Linux:
+   - Make the script executable: `chmod +x run_app.sh`
+   - Run the script: `./run_app.sh`

 ---